kubevirt/kubevirt/docs/README.md

  * `cluster/kubectl.sh`: This is a wrapper around Kubernetes' kubectl command so that it can be run directly from this checkout without logging into a node.
+ * `cluster/virtctl.sh` is a wrapper around `virtctl`. `virtctl` brings all virtual machine specific commands with it.
+It is supplement to `kubectl`. e.g. `cluster/virtctl.sh console testvm`.
+ * `cluster/cli.sh` helps you creating ephemeral kubernetes and openshift clusters for testing.
+This is helpful when direct management or access to cluster nodes is necessary. e.g. `cluster/cli.sh ssh node01`.

 ### Makefile Commands